CO 101 Basic Communication 3 Cr

 The study of interpersonal communication from both a personal and

-termination of platonic, romantic and family relationships as well as
+platonic, romantic, and family relationships as well as attraction, courtship,

 CO 360 Health Communication 3 Cr